scripting/wpIdentity/README.md

 ### Check out worknotes

-For now, while this is in active development, all the action is in the <a href="https://github.com/scripting/wordpressIdentity/blob/main/worknotes.md">worknotes</a>.
+I've been narrating my work in the <a href="https://github.com/scripting/wordpressIdentity/blob/main/worknotes.md">worknotes</a>.

 ### Automattic docs